-DEFINITION 3 A set of goods S is (weakly) underdemanded at price vector p if $S \subseteq N^+(p)$ and $\#U(S,p)(\leq) < \#S$ .
+DEFINITION 3 A set of goods S is (weakly) underdemanded at price vector p if $S \subseteq N^+(p)$ and $\#U(S,p)(\leq) < \#S$.

-The notion of underdemanded sets of goods can be found in Sotomayor (2002), who uses it to design descending auctions for our model.
-Both concepts give us an idea about the imbalance of supply and demand in the economy, albeit differently.
-A measure of total demand on a set of goods is obtained by counting the number of exclusive demanders of these goods in the notion of sets of overdemanded goods and by counting the number of demanders of these goods in the notion of sets of underdemanded goods.
-However, the dummy good is never part of a set of overdemanded goods and zero priced goods, which always includes the dummy good, are never part of sets of underdemanded goods.
+The notion of underdemanded sets of goods can be found in Sotomayor (2002), who uses it to design descending auctions for our model.3 Both concepts give us an idea about the imbalance of supply and demand in the economy, albeit differently.
+A measure of total demand on a set of goods is obtained by counting the number of exclusive demanders of these goods in the notion of sets of overdemanded goods and by counting the number of demanders of these good is never part of a set of overdemanded goods and zero priced goods, which always includes the dummy good, are never part of sets of underdemanded goods.
 In some sense, the existence of sets of overdemanded (underdemanded) goods at a price vector indicates that there is excess demand (supply) in the economy.
 Since both overdemanded and underdemanded sets of goods may exist at a given price vector, excess demand and excess supply can exist simultaneously in the economy.